blaine-t/studors/README.md

 - [x] Fix scheduler making dates in the past
 - [ ] Fix ambiguous cancellation red X
 - [x] Fix the first time sign up auth fail (Race condition!)
-- [ ] Fix students being able to double book
+- [x] Fix students being able to double book
 - [ ] No tutors available notice
+- [ ] Occasional hang on availability tutor button after changing times on new db instance?
 - [ ] Update docs for Google cloud setup for their new UI
 - [ ] Lint whole project
 - [ ] Solo test suite from start to finish